dsoskey/cogwork-librarian/docs/syntaxExtensions/mode.md

 ### @defaultMode

-`@defaultMode` changes how the parser interprets a query-set. this directive should be placed in its own paragraph.
+`@defaultMode` changes how the parser interprets a query set. this directive should be placed in its own paragraph.

 possible values: